ConservationInternational/cplus-plugin/docs/user/guide/index.md

 The following groups and layers will be added to the QGIS canvas once the processing finishes (see **Figure 33**):
 - A group containing the Scenario results
-- **Implementation Model Maps**: Non-weighted IMs created by the user in Step 2
+- **Activity Maps**: Non-weighted activities created by the user in Step 2
-- **Weighted Implementation Model Maps**: Weighted IMs based on the IMs added in Step 2 and weighing set in Step 3
+- **Weighted Activity Maps**: Weighted activities based on the activities added in Step 2 and weighing set in Step 3
-- **NCS Pathways Maps**: Pathways used for each IM in Step 2.
-If a IM layer were provided as the IM in Step 2, this will contain no pathways
+- **NCS Pathways Maps**: Pathways used for each activity in Step 2.
+If an activity layer were provided as the activity in Step 2, this will contain no pathways

 ![Layers added to canvas](img/plugin-added-layers.png)